whynotshrutz/AgreeWise/README.md

 - 🌐 Multilingual translation with auto-localized UI text
 - 🔊 Read-aloud option with play/pause and auto-stop
 - 📎 Follows PDF or external links for deeper analysis
-- 🕶️ Auto-detects system theme (light/dark)
++ 🕶️ Auto-detects system theme (light/dark) with manual toggle override

 ## 🧩 Load the AgreeWise Extension